Gradle Plugin

 - The plugin provides a DSL (Domain Specific Language) extension in your

-block) to customize its behavior:- specsFile: Specifying a custom path to your
+build.gradle(deepMatch { ... }block) to customize its behavior:- specsFile: Specifying a custom path to your

-file if it's not in the default location. - generateManifestFiles: Specifying whether or not the plugin should generate
+.deeplinks.ymlfile if it's not in the default location. - generateManifestFiles: Specifying whether or not the plugin should generate

-file based on the deeplink configyaml
+AndroidManifest.xmlfile based on the deeplink configyamlfile.

 - specsFile: Specifying a custom path to your